suni639/quantum_computing_101/Project_4_Quantum_Teleportation/README.md

 Demonstrate the concept of quantum teleportation.

 ## Overview
-Quantum teleportation is a process by which the quantum state of a particle (such as a qubit) is transmitted from one location to another, without physically transferring the particle itself.
+Quantum teleportation is a process by which the quantum state of a particle (such as a qubit) is transmitted from one location to another without physically transferring the particle itself.
 This phenomenon leverages the principles of quantum entanglement and classical communication to achieve the transfer of quantum information.

 ## Purpose of the Experiment